pyrosilesl97/endogenomiks_courses/_lectures/02_Metagenomic_analysis.md

 type: lecture
 date: 2023-04-02T8:00:00+4:30
 title: Metagenomic analysis
 tldr: "Metagenomics is a rapidly growing field that involves the study of genetic material from environmental samples such as soil, water, or human microbiome.
-This course will introduce students to the fundamentals of metagenomic data analysis, including quality control, assembly, annotation, taxonomic classification, and functional analysis."
+This course will introduce students to the fundamentals of metagenomic data analysis, including quality control, assembly, annotation and taxonomic classification."
 thumbnail: /static_files/presentations/national-cancer-institute-bwMhq_itmMU-unsplash.jpg
 links:
     - url: /static_files/codes/Metagenomic_analysis.html